-This is a realistic $50/week plan built around Aldi and Woolworths, designed for a single person cooking for themselves in Australia in 2026.
+This is a realistic $50/week plan built around ALDI and Woolworths, designed for a single person cooking for themselves in Australia in 2026.

 The $50 Weekly Shopping List